Security Essentials With All SuperPage Sites

-In addition to world-class WordPress web design, SuperPage offers the following FREE security essentials for all of our new and existing clients.
-Our optional Premium Security goes one step further by offering HTTPS encryption, and additional Wordfence ™ tools that enable us to dig even more deeply into your site’s underlying code, to seek out and destroy the bad stuff that the bad guys “think” they’ve hidden in there.
-Thing is, we’re pretty clever too, and we know how and where to look.
-Both our free and Premium Security protocols are designed to keep your site free from hackers.
+In addition to World-Class WordPress web design, SuperPage offers the following security essentials for all of our new and existing clients.
+Our optional Premium Security offers several a la carte options, including Wordfence Premium, Login Masking, Two Factor Authentication (2FA), .htaccess for your business, and more, all designed to keep the bad guys out, totally.
+Essentials or Premium, our goal is to eliminate the potential for attacks altogether.
+SuperPage’s tools and our skills enable us to seek out and destroy the stuff that the bad guys “think” they’ve hidden in there.
+Thing is, we’re pretty clever too, we know how to look and where to look; we’re protecting your precious content.

 Initial review and report

-We perform an initial scan of your site and send you the results.
-This gives you a baseline so that you’ll know what we’ll be doing for you going forward.
+We perform an initial scan of your site.
+This gives us a baseline so that we’ll know what we’ll be doing for you going forward.
 If we find anything, we’ll fix it and let you know what we found and what we did.

 Administrator login protection

 One of the main entry points for hackers is your login.
-First, they’ll try “admin,” “administrator,” “password,” your email address, all the obvious ones, but they also have robots that will try thousands of combinations of usernames and passwords until they hit on a match.
-These are called “brute force” attacks.
+First, they’ll try “admin,” “administrator,” “password,” your email address, all the obvious ones, but they also have bots that will try thousands of combinations of usernames and passwords until they hit on a match.
+These are called “brute force attacks.”
 To prevent a brute force attack, our administrators use only randomly generated passwords, with combinations of caps, lowercase, numbers, special characters and symbols, and we change them frequently.

 However, if you decide to set your own password, we will insist on the following, at a minimum:

-Better to just use a randomly-generated password, which will will set up for you.
+Better to just use a randomly-generated password, which we will set up for you.